Property Damage Liability Coverage: What It Covers and How Much You Need

 • Covers you regardless of who is at fault

 The key distinction: property damage liability looks outward (protecting others from your mistakes), while collision coverage looks inward (protecting your own car).
 If you're financing or leasing your vehicle, your lender will almost certainly require both.
-Learn more about full coverage car insurance to understand how these coverages work together.
+Learn more about how much coverage you need to understand how these coverages work together.

 Compare Car Insurance Rates in Ohio